MahmoudHassan77/ffmpeg-docs/README.md

 # #**FFprobe**

-It is a very powerful tool that can use it to extract and show various information about the media for example the resolution of the video, codec information, number of channels in an audio stream, etc.
+It is a very powerful tool that can be used to extract and show various information about the media for example the resolution of the video, codec information, number of channels in an audio stream, etc.

 ### **How to use FFprobe**